-Tweeple love as Javed Akhtar helps Farhan Akhtar when asked for Hindi translation of his poem
+Javed Akhtar translates Farhan Akhtar’s poem into Hindi; Twitterati call it #FatherGoals

-No matter how celebrated a person is but it is often the love and care of parents that helps them stay grounded and have a peaceful life.
+The love and care of parents helps people stay grounded and have a peaceful life.
 Which also makes them the “go-to” person whenever the need arises.
-Something very similar happened on Twitter when actor-producer and singer Farhan Akhtar posted one of his random musings and wished his followers a pleasant morning.
+Something very similar happened on Twitter when actor-producer and singer

+Farhan Akhtar posted one of his random musings and wished his followers a pleasant morning.
 “Together they braved it through the storm…..with hull half broken, with sails all torn…..no wave nor swell could but drown hope….that night is darkest before the dawn #musing.
-Have a nice day”, he tweeted.
+Have a nice day,” he tweeted.

 Together they braved it through the storm